-Sections 14 - 18 of the bill make various appropriations to the Departments of Labor and Workforce Development, Military and Veteran's Affairs, Natural Resources, Public Safety and Revenue.
+Sections 12 - 16 of the bill would make various appropriations to the Departments of Labor and Workforce Development, Military and Veteran's Affairs, Natural Resources, Public Safety, and Revenue.

-Section 19 of the bill appropriates certain amounts to the Office of the Governor for distribution to agencies for relief from high energy costs.
+Section 17 of the bill would appropriate certain amounts to the office of the governor for distribution to agencies for relief from high energy costs.
 The amounts of the appropriations are tied to the price of oil and decrease as the price of oil declines.
-This section also sets forth a methodology for allocating the appropriation between agencies.
+This section also sets out a methodology for allocating the appropriation between agencies.

-Section 20 of the bill appropriates certain license plate fees to the University of Alaska.
+Section 18 of the bill would appropriate certain license plate fees to the University of Alaska.